nithyaramakrishnan/data-shield/backup-restore.md

     ```
     {: codeblock}

 3. Add the following options to your `helm install` command when you install Data Shield, or to your `helm upgrade` command when you upgrade an existing {{site.data.keyword.datashield_full}} instance.
-Modify the values appropriately for your environment.
+Modify the values appropriately for your environment. `enclaveos-chart.Backup.CronSchedule` is your backup schedule, specified in cron syntax.
+For example, `0 0 * * *` will perform a backup every day at midnight UTC. `global.S3.Endpoint` should correspond to the location of the {{site.data.keyword.cos_short}} bucket you created, which you can look up in the [table of endpoints](/docs/services/cloud-object-storage?topic=cloud-object-storage-endpoints).

     ```
-    --set enclaveos-chart.Backup.CronSchedule="0 0 * * *"
+    --set enclaveos-chart.Backup.CronSchedule="<backup schedule>"
-    --set global.S3.Endpoint=https://s3.us.cloud-object-storage.appdomain.cloud
+    --set global.S3.Endpoint=<endpoint>
     --set global.S3.Bucket=<orgname>-enclave-manager-backups
     --set global.S3.HmacSecretName=enclave-manager-backup-credentials
     ```